 The Apollo missions simply bypassed the more dangerous inner belt.
-They didn’t go anywhere near it.
-Apollo went through the outer belt that has weaker radiation.
+They did not go anywhere near it.
+Apollo went through the outer belt which has weaker radiation.
 And even then, they rushed through the weakest part of it, in not more than a few minutes.

 The Thermosphere Layer

 Flat-Earthers often get confused and think the thermosphere layer is the same as the Van Allen Radiation Belt.
-The reason is that both are used as ‘evidence’ of the impossibility of space travel in their misguided community.
+The reason is that they use both as ‘evidence’ of the impossibility of space travel in their misguided community.

 They are not the same thing.
 Read more here about the thermosphere layer.

-Illustration is Apollo trajectory by AnnieMouse60 in YouTube.
+The illustration is Apollo trajectory by AnnieMouse60 on YouTube.